Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 Regardless of the specific task at hand, the overarching goal of NLP is to obtain numeric representations of documents that preserves the semantic and syntactic relationships within them.
 This aim however is not easy to achieve, since human language is a complex issue with many latent components and intricate connections.
 Machine learning algorithms that only recently came into being are often not well documented or miss in-depth explanation of the processes under the hood.
 Doc2vec is no exception in this regard, although users depend on a comprehensive understanding in order to judge whether they correctly use the algorithm and whether the algorithm captures the subtle semantics in the text documents.

-This blog post is dedicated to explaining the underlying processes of doc2vec algorithm using an empirical example of facebook posts of German political candidates, gathered during a year before elections to Bundestag.
+This blog post is dedicated to explaining the underlying processes of doc2vec algorithm using an empirical example of facebook posts of German political candidates, gathered during the year before elections to Bundestag.

+We will start with the __theoretical backgound__ to embedding algorithms, in particular, word2vec's __SkipGram__ and doc2vec's __PV-DBOW__, moving on to step-by-step implemetation in python, followed by the same actiones performed using the gensim package.
+We will finish this blog by showing the application of the discussed methods on the political data, also touching vizualisation technics.

+(----add picture?)

+# Theory

 # Data and descriptive Statistics

 We took a dataset consisting of 177 307 Facebook posts of 1008 German politicians and 7 major German parties.
 The posts are gathered from 1st of January to 24th of September 2017 in order to capture the online pre-election activities of the candidates.
 Every candidate/party then had his or her posts "glued together", so at the end our data looked like 1015 (1008 polititians + 7 parties) text bundles/paragraphs, each containing the Facebook rhetorics of 1 candidate over the mentioned period of time.
 These paragraphs became the "docs" in our implementation of doc2vec and led us to giving the project the "candidate2vec" nickname.

-(----add picture?)

-# Theory

 # Application of doc2vec in gensim